 Create for All, With All: We believe it is our responsibility to ensure that everyone feels seen in the products we make and sell.
 As we push for change within the fashion industry, our brands will build and expand initiatives, such as True Hues, to create dedicated product inclusion strategies with a particular focus on Black and diverse consumers.
 This includes upcoming capsule collections like The Gap Collective, featuring Black designers and artists, as well as formalizing Color Proud Council engagement as a critical and necessary step in brand inclusive product and marketing creation.

 Amplify Black Voices: We’ll thoughtfully and intentionally find ways to amplify diverse voices in our creative and marketing.
 This means featuring and working with more Black and Latinx talent and partners.

-Online and Store Experiences: Our brands do not stand for the few ––they are Open to All, and we’ll continue to find ways to show up in a bigger way to authentically serve all of our customers and communities.
+Online and Store Experiences: Our brands do not stand for the few ––they are Open to All, and we’ll continue to find ways to show up in a bigger way to authentically serve our customers and communities.
 This includes anti-racism trainings as part of our ongoing employee and customer belonging initiatives.

-Civic Engagement: Participating in our democratic process is a vital right and we’re committed to removing roadblocks so that employees don't have to choose between voting and work.
+Civic Engagement: We’re committed to removing roadblocks so that employees don't have to choose between voting and work.